Town-of-Impostors/TownOfImpostors/README.md

 </details>

 ### Operative
 The Operative is a role that can place down gadgets that allow them to track other players.
 A sticky tracker can be placed down that'll stick to other players and reveal them for the duration.
-A AOE sensor can be placed down to reveal players in an area (revealed players will be anonymous) for a duration. **All revealed players will be shown on the map.** The Operative gadgets are only visible to the Operative.
+An AOE sensor can be placed down to reveal players in an area (revealed players will be anonymous) for a duration. **All revealed players will be shown on the map.** The Operative gadgets are only visible to the Operative.
 <details>
 <summary>Custom Options</summary>